 The school consulted the School Site Council as part of the planning process for this SPSA/Annual Review and Update.
-The principal attends monthly PTA meetings and meets once each trimester with School Site Council, parents and students are surveyed annually, teaching staff a meets weekly, and the Instructional Leadership Team meets bimonthly to develop our instructional plan.
+The principal attends monthly PTA meetings and meets once each trimester with School Site Council, parents and students are surveyed annually, teaching staff meets weekly, and the Instructional Leadership Team meets monthly to develop our instructional plan.
 Our goals related to student achievement were determined in the Instructional Leadership Team meeting and approved by School Site Council.
-In lieu of state testing data, we reviewed achievement data as collected by teachers, and discussed the plan moving forward toward the opening of the school at 100% capacity for the 2021-2022.
+The school reviewed achievement data as collected by teachers and iReady Assessment data.
+CASSP testing data from 2021 was limited, but we look forward to using data from 2022 Smarter Balanced Assessments data to help drive our program.